lilcpu/slate/source/index.html.md

 # Security & Privacy

-Security is paramount at Lifespan.
-As such, our data footprint is kept to an absolute minimum.
-Sensitive data is never stored on Lifespan servers, data is encrypted in transit and any time we need access to sensitive data from your user we __require__ the handshake (and the actionable result of said handshake) be made explicitly clear to your users.
-Check out <a href="#building-user-experience">Buidling User Experience</a> for examples of security screens and messaging.
+Security is priority number one at Lifespan.
+Our data footprint is kept to an absolute minimum.
+Sensitive data is never stored on Lifespan servers, data is encrypted in transit, and it is always anonymized.
+Anytime we need access to sensitive data from your user we __require__ explicit user opt-in.
+Check out <a href="#building-user-experience">Building User Experience</a> for examples of security screens and messaging.

 We use standard OAuth 2.0 protocol for authentication and authorization.
 See <a href="#api-access">API Access</a> below to get keys.
-Additionaly, our APIs only communicate via HTTPS to gaurd against man-in-the-middle attacks and other methods of tampering with the communication between your servers and our API.
+Additionally, our APIs only communicate via HTTPS to guard against man-in-the-middle attacks and other methods of tampering with communication between your servers and ours.

 # API Access